vedro-universe/vedro-docs/docs/integrations/allure-reporter.md

 ## Command Line Arguments

-- `--allure-report-dir` — Sets the directory for Allure reports.
+- `--allure-report-dir`: Sets the directory for Allure reports.
 The default is` ./allure_reports`.
-- `--allure-attach-scope` — Attaches scope to the Allure report.
+- `--allure-attach-scope`: Attaches scope to the Allure report.

 These command-line arguments can be used to override the default configurations specified in the `vedro.cfg.py` file.